 International Relations Summer School

-The last few years have been extraordinary ones in terms of the global stage – from the proxy wars being waged in Syria, to Russia’s brazen annexation of the Crimea, to Britain’s shock exit from the European Union, we have rarely seen such a turbulent period of inter-state relations.
+The last few years have been extraordinary ones in terms of the global stage – from the proxy wars being waged in Syria, to Russia’s increasingly aggressive stance, to Britain’s shock exit from the European Union, we have rarely seen such a turbulent period of inter-state relations.
 The election of Donald Trump to the US Presidency ushers in even more uncertainty – over trade relationships, longstanding military alliances and even the maintenance of the ‘taboo’ over the use of nuclear weapons.

 International Relations scholars strive to understand, and offer explanations for, the actions of states and international institutions, the relationships between them and the consequences when those relationships come under strain.
 Questions for IR scholars would include why North and South Korea are still divided, why an international agreement on climate change is so hard to reach, why we saw prompt military intervention aimed at regime change in Libya but co-ordinated intervention in Syria has so far proved so difficult and contentious, why America has been Israel’s closest ally for so long, and what the consequences of Britain’s exit from the EU will be.